CGCookie/retopoflow/docs/v4/relax.md

 ## Transforming

-To use the Relax Brush, simply `Left Click Drag` on vertices.
+To use the Relax Brush, simply `LMB Drag` on vertices.
 Which vertices are affected can be controlled in the **Masking** settings.

 ## Brush Settings